-Alarm Number: Alarm Name Cause Investigative Actions Corrective Actions A.050: Combination Error (The SERVOPACK and The SERVOPACK and servomotor capacities do not match each other.
-Check the capacities to see if they satisfy the following condition: $\frac{1}{4} \le \frac{\text{Servomotor capacity}}{\text{SERVOPACK capacity}} \le 4$ Select the proper combination of SERVOPACK and servomotor capacities. servomotor capacities do not correspond.)
+Alarm Number: Alarm Name Cause Investigative Actions Corrective Actions A.044: Semi-closed/Fully- closed Loop Control Parameter Setting Error The setting of the fully-closed module does not match with that of Pn002.3.
+Check the settings of Pn002.3.
+The setting of fully-closed module must be compatible with the setting of Pn002.3.
+A.04A: Parameter Setting For a 4-byte parameter bank, no registration in two consecutive bytes for two bank members.
+Change the number of bytes for bank members to an appropriate value.
+Error 2 The total amount of bank data exceeds 64.
+(Pn900 × Pn901 > 64) Reduce the total amount of bank data to 64 or less.
+A.050: Combination Error The SERVOPACK and servomotor capacities do not match each other.
+Check the capacities to see if they satisfy the following condition: $\frac{1}{4} \le \frac{\text{Servomotor capacity}}{\text{SERVOPACK capacity}} \le 4$ Select the proper combination of SERVOPACK and servomotor capacities.
+(The SERVOPACK and servomotor capacities do not correspond.)
 An encoder fault occurred.
 Replace the servomotor and see if the alarm occurs again.
-Replace the servomotor (encoder). • / A SERVOPACK fault occurred.
+Replace the servomotor (encoder). • A SERVOPACK fault occurred.
 The SERVOPACK may be faulty.
 Replace the SERVOPACK.
 A.051: Unsupported Device Alarm An unsupported serial converter unit, encoder, or external encoder is connected to the SERVO-PACK.
 Check the product specifications, and select the correct model.
 Select the correct combination of units.
-A.0b0: Canceled Servo ON Command Alarm After executing the utility function to turn ON the power to the motor, the servo ON command was input from the host controller.
+A.0b0: Canceled Servo ON Command Alarm After executing the utility function to turn ON the power to the motor, the servo ON command (SV_ON) was sent from the host controller.
 Turn the SERVOPACK power supply OFF and then ON again or execute a software reset.